Tolsura FDA Approval History

 Common adverse reactions (incidence ≥ 1%) include nausea, rash, vomiting, edema, headache, diarrhea, fatigue, fever, pruritus, hypertension, abnormal hepatic function, abdominal pain, dizziness, hypokalemia, anorexia, malaise, decreased libido, somnolence, albuminuria, impotence.

-Development History and FDA Approval Process for Tolsura
+Development Timeline for Tolsura

 |Dec 11, 2018||FDA Approves Tolsura (SUBA®-itraconazole capsules) for the Treatment of Certain Fungal Infections|